rstudio/visual-markdown-editing/docs/technical.md

 ## Equations

-LaTeX equations are authored using standard Pandoc markdown syntax (the editor will automatically recognize the syntax and highlight the equations as math).
-For example, here's some inline and display math:
+LaTeX equations are authored using standard Pandoc markdown syntax (the editor will automatically recognize the syntax and treat the equation as math).
+When you aren't directly editing an equation it will appear as rendered math:

 <img src="images/visual-editing-math.png" width="700"/>

-As you edit a LaTeX equation, you'll see a fully rendered preview of it below.
+As shown above, when you select an equation with the keyboard or mouse you can edit the equation's LaTeX.
+A preview of the equation will be shown below it as you type.

 ## Embedded Code